Breast Implant Safety Concerns Raised By UK Investigation

 An investigation on breast implants involving several leading news publications has brought a number of safety concerns to light in the United Kingdom, including a possible association between the most popular type of silicone breast implant in the U.K. and a rare form of cancer.

 As explained by BBC News, breast implants come in smooth and textured varieties, with the latter type being used by about 99 percent of British women, based on figures from the British Association of Plastic and Reconstructive Aesthetic Surgeons (BAAPS).
-Despite concerns raised by authorities in France, this has not resulted in any warning from U.K. regulators, as women continue to have these implants put in despite the supposed risks.
+Despite concerns raised by authorities in France, this has not resulted in any warning from U.K. regulators as women continue to have these implants put in despite the supposed risks.

 “We know that there are ongoing concerns about the safety of silicone breast implants – we’re keeping a very close eye on that,” read a statement from the Medicines and Healthcare products Regulatory Authority (MHRA).